hoomanv3xo/Payment-Funnel-Analysis-SaaS-FinTech/README.md

 ![Data Model](https://github.com/hoomanv3xo/Payment-Funnel-Analysis-SaaS_FinTech/blob/main/funnel_chart_live.png)

 ## Next Steps:
-1. Investigate the Submitted→Success gap as a payments-operations issue — likely causes include card declines, gateway timeouts, or fraud/3DS verification failures.
+1. Investigate the Submitted→Success gap as a payments-operations issue — likely causes include card declines, gateway timeouts, or fraud verification failures.
 2. Treat Success→Complete as an engineering bug, not a UX fix — payment already succeeds at this point, so the order simply isn't finalizing.
-3. Deprioritize copy changes to the payment-entry form — that step performs well in the real data, even though it appeared to be the top issue in the smaller sample.
-4. Handle post-purchase churn as a separate workstream from the order funnel — since "not useful" outranks "expensive" as a cancelation reason, this points to an onboarding/activation gap rather than a pricing problem.
+3. Handle post-purchase churn as a separate workstream from the order funnel — since "not useful" outranks "expensive" as a cancelation reason, this points to an onboarding/activation gap rather than a pricing problem.